 One of only a handful of century-old farms remaining in North Carolina, Claire’s family farm was almost forgotten after the passing of Claire’s grandfather.
 But as the Parrishes developed a passion for locally sourced food, they set out to revamp the farm using sustainable practices.

-Today, Heritage Harvest Farms grows heirloom produce, like watermelon radishes, beets, and pumpkins, that reflects what would have been grown when the original farms first began in the 1800’s.
+Today, Heritage Harvest Farms grows heirloom produce, like watermelon radishes, beets, and pumpkins, which reflects what would have been grown when the original farms first began in the 1800’s.
 As certified beekeepers, Drew and Claire also make raw, unfiltered honey from the bees that pollinate the abundance of wildflowers on their property.
 Claire even makes a special wellness honey using Reishi mushrooms.
 Claire discovered this centuries-old healing practice while traveling to and from Asia.
 The mushrooms are believed to have powerful immune-boosting properties.

 In the future, Drew and Claire hope to expand their wellness offerings on the farm with on-site activities, such as yoga retreats, community dinners, and more.